 Even though a simple glance at a mobile device seems innocent, it is actually a sneaky introduction to multitasking overload.
 Not only does multi-tasking lead to lower productivity, it can actually lead to something even worse: an experiment by the University of London found that a person’s average IQ actually drops when they allow distractions from things like phone and email.

 So tuck that phone away in a drawer, and check it only during lunch.
 The immediate jump in productivity might be a very welcome surprise.

 Glancing at email

 Though email is a tool very few can live without, it really is proof that anyone can have too much of a good thing.
 Most workers are quite conscientious about answering emails promptly.
-A 2013 study by GFI Software found that 32% of workers reply to emails within 15 minutes, and another 23% respond within 30 minutes.
+Studies consistently show that people spend around 23% of their work time on email, with some estimates suggesting that individuals check their email about 36 times per hour.

 That’s great – or is it?
 Just as with checking the phone, glancing at email undermines focus, and it takes several long minutes to get back on track.
 Doing this several times each hour, and attempting to concentrate quickly becomes a fool’s errand.

 Take back control of productivity by checking emails only a few times per day – or if it must be more often, only once per hour.